Programs that Heal Your Troubled Teen Boy or Girl

-Approximately 2 weeks after enrollment, your child will select the horse that will accompany them during each of their weekly ERT sessions.
-The relationship between child and equine provides an ideal bond that is built upon throughout the duration of your child’s stay.
-This bond beautifully enhances therapy; raising the benefits and productivity to new heights.
+Approximately two weeks after enrollment, your teen will select the horse that will accompany him or her during each of his or her weekly Equine Relationship Therapy (ERT) sessions.
+The relationship between each teenager and equine provides an ideal bond that is built up throughout the duration of your child’s stay.
+This bond beautifully enhances therapy, raising the benefits and productivity to new heights.

-Each week our ERT team provides your child with weekly therapeutic equine activities specifically designed to facilitate character development, as well as healthy attachment.
-ERT also provides your child a chance to engage in therapy more objectively by observing the horses responses to situations and relating it to real life personal experiences.
+Each week, our ERT team provides your teen with weekly therapeutic equine activities specifically designed to facilitate character development as well as healthy attachment.
+ERT also provides your child a chance to engage in therapy more objectively by observing the horses’ responses to situations and relating it to real life personal experiences.